-BRANDS FROM GERMANY
+KNIFE BRANDS FROM GERMANY

-The history of food knives made in Germany dates back 10s of centuries and is characterized by a legacy of innovation, strength and precision.
-Here's an outline of the key milestones and developments:
+The history of blades made in Germany spans over 2,500 years and is defined by a legacy of innovation, strength, and precision.

 In the Middle Ages, Solingen established bladesmith guilds which regulated and maintained high standards of craftsmanship in knife production.
 These guilds ensured the quality and reputation of German knives setting the foundation for excellence in the industry.